algosup/2023-2024-project-5-flutter-team-3/Documents/TechnicalSpecification/TechnicalSpecification.md

 - `firebase_database/firebase_database.dart`: The Firebase Database package provides access to the Firebase Realtime Database.
 It is used to interact with the database in the application.
 - `firebase_auth/firebase_auth.dart`: The Firebase Auth package provides access to Firebase Authentication.
 It is used to authenticate users in the application.
 - `go_router/go_router.dart`: The Go Router package provides a declarative router for Flutter applications.
 It is used to manage the navigation in the application.
+- `google_fonts/google_fonts.dart`: The Google Fonts package provides access to Google Fonts.
+It is used to load custom fonts in the application.

 ##### ➭ <ins>Testing Packages:</ins>
 - `flutter_observatory`: A package that provides a testing framework for Flutter applications.